Characteristic cycles and the microlocal geometry of the Gauss map, I: Introduction

-We apply the Tannakian constructions of~\cite{KrWVanishing}~\cite{KraemerSemiabelian} in the following situation.
-For a complex abelian variety $A$ we consider the abelian category~$\rmM_A=\Mhol(\scrD_A)$ of holonomic right modules for the sheaf $\scrD_A$ of algebraic differential operators, and we denote by $\rmD_A=\Dbhol(\scrD_A)$ the derived category of bounded algebraic $\scrD_A$-module complexes with holonomic cohomology sheaves.
-On the derived category the addition morphism $a: A\times A \rightarrow A$ defines a convolution product
+the abelian category of holonomic right $\scrD_A$-modules resp.~the derived category of bounded algebraic $\scrD_A$-module complexes with holonomic cohomology sheaves.
+On the latter the addition morphism $a: A\times A \rightarrow A, (x,y)\mapsto x+y$ defines a convolution product

-and $\rmD_A$ with this convolution product naturally becomes a {\em tensor category}, i.e.~a symmetric monoidal $\bbC$-linear category in the sense of~\cite[sect.~VII.7]{MacLaneCategories}.
-The abelian subcategory $\rmM_A$ is not stable under convolution, so we take a quotient category by negligible objects as follows~\cite{KrWVanishing}.
-Recall that for any holonomic module~$\scrM\in \rmM_A$, the de~Rham complex
+which makes the derived category into a {\em tensor category}, i.e.~a $\bbC$-linear symmetric monoidal category.
+The abelian subcategory $\Mhol(\scrD_A) \subset \Dbhol(\scrD_A)$ is not stable under convolution, but this can be overcome by passing to a quotient category as described in a more general axiomatic framework in~\cite[th.~13.2]{KrWVanishing}.
+For convenience we briefly recall how the construction works in the case relevant for this paper: For any~$\scrM\in \Mhol(\scrD_A)$ the analytic de~Rham complex

-is a perverse sheaf.
-Hence the Euler characteristic of its hypercohomology is always nonnegative by Kashiwara's index theorem~\cite[cor.~1.4]{FKGauss}.
-We say $\scrM$ is {\em negligible} if this Euler characteristic is zero.
-More generally, we say that an object of $\rmD_A$ is negligible if all its cohomology sheaves are so.
-The generic vanishing theorem and the classification of simple negligible modules in~\cite[prop.~10.1]{KrWVanishing} or in~\cite[cor.~5.2]{SchnellHolonomic} imply as in~\cite{GaL}: